By GREGORY ZELLER //

 “We are extremely excited about the … customer relationships that H&H Technologies brings to DRT,” the president noted.
 “This acquisition continues DRT’s strategy of becoming a market leader in providing precision aerospace components and value-added services.”

-Henry Kleitch, the H&H Technologies chief executive who founded the Ronkonkoma company in 1990, said the takeover would prove beneficial to H&H’s existing customer base, which includes distributors, end users and other manufacturers in the defense, electronics, aerospace and health industries.
+Henry Kleitsch, the H&H Technologies chief executive who founded the Ronkonkoma company in 1990, said the takeover would prove beneficial to H&H’s existing customer base, which includes distributors, end users and other manufacturers in the defense, electronics, aerospace and health industries.

 “I am very proud of the history of H&H Technologies and am truly excited in leveraging DRT’s experience, processes and products to enhance the experience of H&H Technologies’ customers,” Kleitsch said in a statement.